giantswarm/docs/src/content/getting-started/prepare-your-provider-account/aws/_index.md

 ## Requirements

 In AWS environments, you can run the management and workload clusters in the same account or separate accounts.
+To help you take the decision read our [multi-account article]({{< relref "/overview/fleet-management/cluster-management/cluster-concepts/multi-account" >}}) where we explain the pros and cons of both approaches.
 Most requirements are related to configuring _Identity and Access Management (IAM)_ roles and service quotas.

 ![AWS Setup Diagram](aws_onboarding.png)